logu/ux-seed/README.md

 ## Package managers

 Managing third party code and their dependencies should be performed by Package managers.
-Here a couple of package managers can be found a separate one for the application code (npm) and the code that is parsed by a browser engine (bower).
+A couple of package managers can be found here: a separate one for the application code (npm) and the code that is parsed by a browser engine (bower).

 ### Adding packages